tadpol/tadpol.github.com/projects/_posts/2014-09-06-CoffeeInCoffeeOut.markdown

 practical.
 Looking at my cup one day while thinking about internets and things, this project formed into my mind along with a question.
 Can I tell how full a coffee cup is by just temperatures?
 Because if I know that, I can figure out how much and how fast I drink coffee.
-Which mean I can figure out how much caffeine I've had, and then how long it sticks around in my body.
+Which means I can figure out how much caffeine I've had, and then how long it sticks around in my body.

 I set off to find out.